The Short Answer

 In Scotland, Wales, and Northern Ireland, planning rules differ slightly from England but the general principle — that small solar installations are permitted development — applies throughout the UK.

-- Simplified notification — likely a single online registration replacing the DNO-by-DNO G98 process for systems under 800W.
+- Simplified notification — likely a single online registration replacing the DNO-by-DNO G98 process.
+Until it launches, the existing G98 obligation stands.

 What About Building Insurance?

 For homeowners, a balcony solar system is personal property rather than a fixture of the building, so it would typically be covered under contents insurance rather than buildings insurance.
+See our insurance guide for full details on what to tell your insurer.
 It's worth informing your insurer — particularly if the system cost more than £500 — to ensure it's included in your policy.
 Some insurers may ask about the system when you renew.

 For renters, the system is entirely your own property.
 It has no bearing on the building's insurance (which is the landlord's responsibility).
 Your own contents insurance should cover it.